NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - 504 Error means the gateway has timed out.
 Application is not responding within the idle timeout period
-  - Trouble shoot the applcation.
+  - Trouble shoot the application.
 Web Server or Database Server?

 - If you need IPv4 address of your end user, look fro the X-Forwarded-For header.